xunit/samples.xunit/README.md

 ## About This Project

 This project contains samples that show how to use and extend xUnit.net.
+They are separated into folders with samples for v2 and v3.

 To open an issue for this project, please visit the [core xUnit.net project issue tracker](https://github.com/xunit/xunit/issues).